 Stretch marks on the breasts may be quite common among teens.
 While many females get stretch-marked breasts when they’re pregnant, some develop them in their teens.
 This normal reaction of the skin happens when a person’s body is growing.

-Stretch marks may be one of the most common issues among women, but why do we have them?
-Stretch marks appear on our breasts when our skin, including the collagen fiber, is stretched.
-The severity of the stretch marks will depend on several factors such as hormones (cortisone levels), intensity of stress on the skin, and genetics.
+But why do we get stretch marks?
+These marks may appear on our breasts when the skin, including the collagen fiber, stretches.
+The severity of the stretch marks will depend on several factors such as hormones (cortisol levels), the intensity and duration of stress on the skin, and genetics.

 While some stretch marks on breasts are barely visible, some are more noticeable.

 Here are some common causes of stretch marks on breasts:

 Pregnancy may be one of the most common contributors to red stretch marks on the breasts and belly.
 About two months into a pregnancy, a person’s breasts will begin to grow because of increasing female sex hormones in the body.
 Causing some tenderness, the breasts will begin to prepare for milk production as early as the first trimester.
 This sudden increase in breast size can result in stretch marks.

 One of the main causes of stretch marks on breasts involves gaining and losing weight rapidly.
 These stretch marks usually appear on the thighs and arms as well as the breasts.
 If you are expecting, consult a health care provider on healthy weight maintenance.

 Aside from these common causes, there are other reasons why some women may develop stretch marks on their breasts.